GavinMendelGleason/programming_semantics/README.md

 Some of the consistency proofs are given in **Consistency.agda**.

 There is a proof that (∀ E → Σ[ n ∈ ℕ ] E ⟶⋆ num n) in **SmallStepEval.agda**.
-It makes use of transfinite induction rather than strong mathematical induction, but the approach is substantially similar.
+It makes use of transfinite induction rather than strong mathematical induction.
 Induction is performed over the size of proofs.

 * **Topic 3:** A (first-order) functional programming language.

-There were no slides for this - PCF would be a possible choice for implementation.
+Not yet completed: PCF would be a possible choice for implementation.

 * **Topic 4:** The While programming language